 Furthermore, while the Department wishes to see demonstrably unfair grades rectified, it will not automatically invoke the full procedure described below for every grievance.
 For example a grievance based on the argument that one instructor's grading standards are stricter than those of others will normally not be pursued.
 Nor will minor imprecision in grading, such as between a B– and a B, normally be considered an appropriate grievance.

-A discussion is held between the student and the teacher alone, or in the presence of the Associate Chair.
-If the discussion results in a resolution of the problem, the teacher may enter a memorandum to that effect in the student's academic file, sending a copy to the student.
+A discussion is held between the student and the instructor in the presence of the Associate Chair.
+If the discussion results in a mutually agreed resolution of the problem (i.e. retention of the current grade or change of grade), the Associate Chair will convey in writing the content of the agreed resolution to both instructor and student.
 If the problem is not resolved, Step 2 is taken.

-- Two other recent teachers of the course in question.
-If the course was taught by a Graduate Student Instructor (GSI), then one teacher should be a GSI and the other should be a faculty member, preferably a mentor in the case of a mentored course.
+- Two other recent instructors of the course in question.
+If the course was taught by a Graduate Student Instructor (GSI), then one instructor should be a GSI and the other should be a faculty member, preferably a mentor in the case of a mentored course.

-- The review committee meets alone to arrive at a recommendation.
+The Grade Grievance Committee will then have ten University business days to determine its recommendation and submit a written report.
 The Associate Chair has a vote only in the case of a tie.
 The recommendation may be for no change in grade or for a specified increase or decrease in grade.